-The midstream segment also includes our interests in various midstream assets located in Texas, New Mexico and Louisiana, with approximately 60 miles of gathering pipelines aggregating a combined capacity of approximately 115 MMcf/d, as well as one conditioning facility.
-We also own approximately 35 miles of gathering pipelines serving the Marcellus Shale in West Virginia with aggregate capacity of approximately 250 MMcf/d.
+The midstream segment also includes our interests in various midstream assets located in Texas, New Mexico and Louisiana, with approximately 60 miles of gathering pipelines aggregating a combined capacity of approximately 115 MMcf/d, as well as one conditioning facility and our recently commissioned Rebel processing plant with capacity of 130 MMcf/d.
+We also own approximately 50 miles of gathering pipelines serving the Marcellus Shale in West Virginia with aggregate capacity of approximately 250 MMcf/d.

-NGL Transportation and Services
+Liquids Transportation and Services

-The following details our assets in the NGL transportation and services segment.
-Certain assets described below are owned by Lone Star, a joint venture with Regency in which we have a 70% interest.
+The following details our assets in the liquids transportation and services segment.
+Certain assets, as discussed below, are owned by Lone Star, a joint venture with Regency in which we have a 70% interest.